 With films like last year’s Children Who Chase Lost Voices, this spring’s Letter to Momo and now The Wolf Children Ame and Yuki, it’s clear major anime studios are placing their box-office bets on properties that clearly evoke the works of Studio Ghibli.
 With no clear successor to Miyazaki and Takahata yet to emerge at that famed animation house, it seems their legacy will remain intact, albeit perhaps at other studios.
 One wonders, though, if in Hosoda’s case, the continuous Ghibli comparisons are becoming a burden, keeping him from breaking free and finding his own voice.

 Don’t miss our exclusive interview with Mamoru Hosoda from NYICF, as well as our transcript of his Q&A session.
-For an alternate take on Wolf Children, you can read Matt Schley’s review as well.
 For more NYICF, see our report on NYICFF 2010, where Mamoru Hosoda’s Summer Wars premiered.